gontainer/gontainer-helpers/container/README.md

 ### Circular dependencies

-Container automatically detects circular dependencies, and returns a proper error.
+Container automatically detects circular dependencies, and returns a proper error.<br/>
 Do not need to worry about `fatal error: stack overflow` :)

 <details>